kaelthasmanu/SquidStats/README.md

 > **Note:** If your Squid proxy **does not use user authentication** (i.e., you do not use login or password for clients), you can keep the **default log format** that comes with Squid.
 The detailed format below is only required for full compatibility with user-based reports.

-- ⚠️ !!Important ⚠️ For compatibility with user logs, use this format in /etc/squid/squid.conf:
+- ⚠️ !!Important (Only work before version 7.1) ⚠️ For compatibility with user logs, use this format in /etc/squid/squid.conf:

 ```bash
   logformat detailed \